NakhlehLab/MaCroDNA/README.md

 For mapping RNA cells to DNA cells, the input should be two dataframes `dna_df` and `rna_df`.
 In these two dataframes, the row ids should be the genes and the column ids should be the cells.
-The genes on RNA data and those in DNA data can be different, because MaCroDNA can select the same genes from the data by itself.
+The genes in RNA data and those in DNA data can be different because MaCroDNA can select the same genes from the data by itself.

 To get the cell-to-cell mapping